A Cigale module tailored (not only) for Low-Luminosity AGN: The Code

 \subsubsection{A new central engine}

-For the ADAF component, we parameterize the mean SED based on the ADAF template from \citet{Nemmen14}.
+For the pure-ADAF spectrum, we parameterize the mean SED based on the template from \citet{Nemmen14}.
 This module employs a physically motivated code, considering a hot, geometrically thick, optically thin two-temperature accretion flow with primary radiative processes being synchrotron emission, bremsstrahlung, and inverse Compton scattering.
 Our parameterization is limited to the UV-to-IR bands, as different CIGALE modules address radio and X-ray.
-The parameterization is as follows:

-In \citet{Nemmen14}, the option of a truncated accretion disk just outside the ADAF is also considered.
-These truncated disks are crucial for modeling an IR-bump not present in the non-thermal continuum \citep[for an example, see Sombrero galaxy in][]{FernandezOntiveros23}.
-However, these two components are not independent, as they share bonding conditions with the ADAF.
-Furthermore, an external disk will reprocess the X-ray radiation produced by the ADAF.
+\citet{Nemmen14} also explore the possibility of a truncated accretion disk located just outside the ADAF region.
+These truncated disks are essential for modeling the red bump, commonly observed between 1 and 10 microns, which is absent from the non-thermal continuum \citep[see, for example, the Sombrero galaxy in][]{FernandezOntiveros23}.
+However, these two components are interdependent, as truncated disks share boundary conditions with the ADAF.
+Moreover, an external disk reprocesses the X-ray radiation generated by the ADAF.
 Fortunately, \citet{Nemmen14} demonstrates that this effect is negligible, resulting in a SED identical to the standard disk.
-Building upon this, we separate both SED components and model the disk as follows:
+Based on this, we separate the two SED components and model the seed photon contribution as follows:

-We have modified the $\delta_\mathrm{AGN}$ parameter within CIGALE to introduce a scaling factor between a truncated disk and the ADAF continuum.
-With $\delta_\mathrm{AGN}=0$, the central engine is represented solely as an ADAF.
-Conversely, increasing values of $\delta_\mathrm{AGN}$ indicate progressively stronger emissions from the truncated accretion disk relative to the ADAF. \Cref{fig:ADAF-sed-model} showcases the SED comparison between the standard QSO accretion disk model from \citet{Schartmann05}, the mean ADAF SED delineated by \citet{Nemmen14}, and our new UV-to-IR parametrization implemented in CIGALE.
-This comparison highlights the impact of varying $\delta_\mathrm{AGN}$ on the relative strength of the truncated accretion disk within the total SED, illustrating the adjustable nature of our model in accommodating different LLAGN configurations.
-The total SED is given by:
+where $\delta_\mathrm{AGN}$ is a free parameter ranging from 0 to 1.
+When $\delta_\mathrm{AGN} = 0$, the SED represents a pure ADAF contribution, based on the average ADAF model from \citet{Nemmen14}.
+When $\delta_\mathrm{AGN} = 1$, the SED follows the standard accretion disk model from \citet{Schartmann05}. \Cref{fig:ADAF-sed-model} presents the intrinsic SEDs obtained for varying $\delta_\mathrm{AGN}$ values between 0 and 1.

-This simplification allows the SEDs of both components to be managed independently, accommodating scenarios with and without a red bump.
+Intermediate values of $\delta_\mathrm{AGN}$ represent a transition phase, where both the ADAF and the truncated accretion disk contribute to the SED.
+For $\delta_\mathrm{AGN}$ values between 0 and 0.5, the emission resembles the thermal radiation from the larger orbits of the accretion disk, resulting in a red bump.
+From 0.5 to 1, the spectrum gradually shifts from an ADAF + truncated disk to the Schartmann parametrization, removing the ADAF contribution while incorporating more inner orbits of the accretion disk.
+This shift produces an increasing number of UV-optical photons as the contribution from the hotter inner orbits becomes more prominent.